Top 20 questions about high-protein diets

 For an average male, that’s 56 grams of protein per day — about 6 ounces of steak.
 For an average female, it’s 46 grams per day.1

-We define high protein as over 1.2 grams per kilo per day or more than 20% of calories – which is really just adequate protein, but above the RDA.
-We recommend that most people aim for 1.2 to 2 grams of protein per kilo or 20-35% of calories from protein.
+We define an adequate protein diet as over 1.2 grams per kilo per day or more than 20% of calories – although that may seem “high” because it is above the RDA.
+We recommend that most people aim for 1.6 to 2 grams of protein per kilo or 25-35% of calories from protein, and we use those numbers as the basis for our “high protein” recommendations.

 By comparison, American men average 88 grams of protein per day, and women average 66 grams.
-This equates to only 14 to 16% of total calories, far less than our definition of high protein intake.2 Of those protein calories, approximately 30% come from plant sources.3
+This equates to only 14 to 16% of total calories, far less than our definition of high protein intake.3 Of those protein calories, approximately 30% come from plant sources.4

 Since you may be consuming a lower amount of protein, you may consider our recommendation for adequate protein to be “high,” so we refer to these diets as high-protein diets.